-Since the independence of Brazil, France has held a central position in the Brazilian cultural, intellectual and institutional development.
-Political, philosophical, and religious ideas were sought in that country, as well as school, university and military models that would be employed in Brazil.
-It is no coincidence, therefore, that both societies have their roots in common democratic, humanitarian and equalitarian values.
+France has held a central position in the Brazilian cultural, intellectual and institutional development.
+Its political, philosophical, and religious ideas, as well as school, university and military references have contributed to the development of these fields in Brazil.
+It is no coincidence, therefore, that both societies have their roots in democratic values and human rights.

-Besides historical ties, the two countries also share terrestrial border with more than 700km of extension, located between Amapá and the French Department of Guiana - with potential for larger integration between the French Guiana and the North region of Brazil.
+Besides the historical ties, the two countries also share a land border of more than 700km of extension, located between Amapá and the French Department of Guiana - with potential for larger integration of the northern arc of the South American continent.

-The growing importance of the relationship between the two countries was recognized when Presidents Lula and Chirac signed a strategic partnership (2006), with broad agenda of cooperation and exchange.
-The Plan of Action of the Franco-Brazilian Strategic Partnership (2008) was based on axes such as political dialogue and international governance; trade and economic relations; cooperation in areas of defense, space, nuclear energy, sustainable development; domains of education, language, science and technology; migration and transboundary issues; and joint action in third countries, particularly in Africa.
+Bilateral relations were raised to the level of strategic partnership in 2006.
+The Franco-Brazilian Strategic Partnership Action Plan, adopted in 2008, focused on axes such as political dialogue and international governance; economic and commercial relations; cooperation in the areas of defense, space, nuclear energy, sustainable development; fields of education, languages, science and technology; migratory and cross-border issues; and joint action in third countries, particularly in Africa.

 France supports the expansion of the UN Security Council in both categories of membership, including a permanent seat for Brazil.
-The country is one of the five permanent members of the Security Council and also ranks fifth among the world's largest economies.
-It is an important partner of Brazil in issues regarding peace and security, disarmament and non-proliferation, human rights, trade, finance, sustainable development and climate change.
-Bilateral dialogue on these issues is benefited from a shared perspective on the reinforcement of multilateralism and international law.
+The country is one of the five permanent members of the Security Council and also ranks sixth among the world's largest economies.
+It is an important partner of Brazil in issues regarding peace and security, disarmament and non-proliferation, human rights, trade, finance, sustainable development and the environment.

-France is one of Brazil's main trading partners.
-In 2012, the flow of bilateral trade exceeded US$ 10 billion.
-The country was the 13th main customer of Brazil and the 10th main supplier.
-The increasing presence of French enterprises in the Brazilian territory helps to explain the intensity of trade between the two countries.
-There are nearly 500 of them established in Brazil, among which 38 are from CAC 40 index (which gathers the 40 largest public companies listed on the Paris Stock Exchange).
-In 2012, France was the 5th largest foreign investor in Brazil, with approximately US$2,2 billion.
-The stock of French investments in the country exceeds US$ 20 billion, encompassing sectors such as retail trade, electricity, telecommunications, automobiles, food, metallurgy, and information technology.
+France is an important trading partner of Brazil.
+In 2019, the bilateral trade flow exceeded $6 billion.
+The country was the 36th main customer of Brazil and the 24th main supplier.
+The presence of French companies in the Brazilian economy is important in a wide range of productive sectors.
+There are 890 companies with at least 10% of French share capital installed in Brazil, including 38 of the CAC 40 (the index that includes the 40 largest publicly traded companies listed on the Paris Stock Exchange).
+The stock of French investments in the country is estimated at $34 billion, covering sectors such as retail trade, electricity, telecommunications, automobiles, food, metallurgy and information technology.

 Chronology of bilateral relations